azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

  azure-cloud-config [-code] [-esc]
 ```

 Next chapter we will dive into a subset of *Azure Config Review* templates.
-These can be easily scanned and give you more details about the capabilities it provides to you.
+These can be easily executed, help to catch configurations mistakes and give you more insights about what Nuclei provides for pentesting **Azure Cloud**.

 ### Azure Cloud Community Templates for AKS Config Review

-Let's look into a specific **Nuclei Templates** for **Azure Kubernetes Services**.
+We will now look in a specific collection of **Nuclei Templates** for **Azure Kubernetes Services**.
 To execute all templates we easily provide the tag **aks**.
-Don't forget to include the *code* and *esc* parameters.
+Again we don't want to forget to include the *code* and *esc* parameters.

-For this demo, I've deployed a badly configured **AKS** cluster.
+For the sake of this demo, I've deployed a badly configured `AKS` cluster.

 ```
 nuclei -tags aks -code -esc
 ```

-The scan completes after approx. a minute and returns the following output with 5 findings.
+The scan completes after approx. a minute and returns the following output with five (5) findings.

 ```
 [INF] Current nuclei version: v3.3.8 (latest)